DrWursterich/tablize/README.md

 | NEW_LINE |     2 | beginning of a line     |
 | ERROR    |     3 | something failed        |
 ```

+columns, that do not explicitly specify a alignment but only contain numeric or empty fields are aligned to the right, others to the left.

 ## build